wilsonmar/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 ## Editors

-Other apps look to the enviornment variable EDITOR for the commnand to use for displaying text.
+Other apps look to the environment variable EDITOR for the commnand to use for displaying text.

    <pre>
 export EDITOR='subl -w'